nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.1.
 Adding a Goal

-First, a `AddHabitCommand` object is returned from the `AddParser` if the users input is successfully parsed.
+First, a `AddHabitCommand` object is returned from the `AddParser` if the users input is successfully parsed as shown below.

 ![](Diagram Images/Implementation Diagram Images/AddGoalCommandParserSequenceDiagram.png)